medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

   rule `"first"`/`"last"` already use for multi-clause anchors (step 3), not a new one.
 The shared-witness scope rule applies to the tuple as a whole, so every reference to such an anchor within one group array agrees on the same tuple.
-The cost is combinatorial: the existential ranges over the product of the clauses' candidate sets rather than over a single set, so a translator may reasonably ship single-clause `"any"` first.
+The cost is combinatorial: the existential ranges over the product of the clauses' candidate sets rather than over a single set, which is worth weighing before reaching for a multi-clause `"any"` anchor where a single-clause one would do.
 - **No null-guard.** An empty candidate set already makes the existential false (§6, "An empty candidate set is no-match"), and an `"any"` reference is never hoisted to a scalar date, so the guard §7 obliges hoisting implementations to emit has nothing to guard here. §7 states that as a